 Statutory plan review and amendment processes

 NRE Tas is reviewing and updating water management arrangements under the Mersey River Water Management Plan and the Lake Sorell and Crescent Water Management Plan.
-The process to draft amended plans for public consultation has been underway in consultation with key stakeholders since 2019.
-Under the Water Management Act 1999 the draft amended Plans will be released for a minimum of 60 days for public consultation.
+Consultation on amendments to these plans has been underway with key stakeholders since 2020.

 NRE Tas reviews of water management plans